On Reconstruction of Binary Images by Efficient Sample-based Parameterization in Applications for Electrical Impedance Tomography: Computational Results

-We also use model \#1 to compare the performance of the proposed framework observed after applying two non-derivative approaches, namely the brute force method from the {\tt BFO 2.0} package \cite{BFO2017}, and our CD method customized to a predefined order of controls as described in Section~\ref{sec:step_2}.
-To compare the quality of the obtained images we also apply a gradient-based approach by {\tt SNOPT} \cite{SNOPTManual} with added PCA techniques for control space reduction as described in detail in \cite{AbdullaBukshtynovSeif}.
-The PCA is performed on the same collection of samples $\mC(10000)$ and with the same number of principal components 250 (preserving about 90\% of the ``energy'' in the full set of basis vectors) as the total number of controls used in BFO and CD methods.
-Figures~\ref{fig:model_8a}(d,e) and \ref{fig:model_8b}(c) show the images obtained respectively by SNOPT, BFO, and CD approaches.
-As seen in Figure~\ref{fig:model_8a}(c), gradient-based PCA approach (in blue) terminates much faster even with termination tolerance $\epsilon = 10^{-9}$ setup in SNOPT.
-However, non-derivative BFO and CD provide solutions of better quality, and only the CD method results in quality close to the desired binary distribution, refer to Figure~\ref{fig:model_8a}(f) for analysis by histograms.
+We also use model~\#1 to compare the performance of the proposed framework with those observed after applying various methods, namely \begin{itemize} \item gradient-based sequential quadratic and sequential convex programming algorithms by, respectively, Sparse Nonlinear OPTimizer ({\tt SNOPT}) \cite{SNOPTManual} and method of moving asymptotes ({\tt MMA}) \cite{Svanberg1987}, \item derivative-free brute force optimization~(BFO) method from the {\tt BFO~2.0} package \cite{BFO2017,BFO2020} and the dual pattern and particle swarm algorithm Particle SWARM ({\tt PSWARM}) \cite{PSWARM2007} implemented through the {\tt OPTI} Toolbox for nonlinear optimization problems \cite{OPTI2012} and \item our CD method customized to a predefined order of controls as described in Section~\ref{sec:solution}. \end{itemize} To compare the quality of the obtained solutions both gradient-based and derivative-free methods (excluding our CD algorithm) are supplied with principal component analysis (PCA) techniques for control space reduction as described in detail in \cite{KoolmanBukshtynov2021,Bukshtynov2015,VolkovBukshtynov2018}.
+The PCA is performed on the same collection of samples $\mC(10000)$ and with the same number of principal components, 250 (preserving about 90\% of the ``energy'' in the full set of basis vectors), as the total number of controls used in the CD method.

-To conclude on the superior performance of the proposed algorithm supplied with the customized CD method for optimization, we refer to Figure~\ref{fig:model_8b}.
-The left image shows the best, in terms of the measurement fit, sample solution found in the collection $\mC(10000)$ for model \#1 and placed into the initial basis $\mB^0$ as $\bar \sigma_1(x)$.
-The center and right images show the solutions $\sigma^0(x)$ and $\hat \sigma(x)$ obtained respectively after Step~1 and Step~2.
-While the solution $\sigma^0(x)$ based on the initial basis $\mB^0$ poorly approximates model \#1, the proposed sample-based parameterization enables the framework to accurately locate all cancer affected regions including the smallest one.
+Figure~\ref{fig:model_8c}(a,b,d,e) shows the images obtained, respectively, by SNOPT, MMA, BFO, and PSWARM approaches with combined accuracy results provided in Figure~\ref{fig:model_8b}(f).
+To make the superior performance of the proposed customized CD method even more distinctive, all four approaches used termination tolerance $\epsilon = 10^{-9}$ in contrast to $10^{-4}$ in the CD's case.
+As seen in Figure~\ref{fig:model_8b}(f), in general, gradient-based approaches are able to provide images of better qualities.
+Both derivative-free approaches, as expected, showed much slower convergence terminated when the total number of cost functional evaluations reached 50,000.
+Although our derivative-free CD approach is also terminated with the same condition, it arrives at a solution with better quality than is seen in the gradient-based methods.
+To add more, only our new CD method results in quality close to the desired binary distribution (refer to Figure~\ref{fig:model_8c}(c,f) for analysis by histograms).